MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we introduce MCLR, a training-time objective that improves conditional modeling in visual generative models by explicitly encouraging inter-class separation.
+This work introduced MCLR, a training-time objective that improves conditional modeling in visual generative models by explicitly encouraging inter-class separation.
 Through extensive experiments, we demonstrate that MCLR consistently outperforms existing training-time baselines and achieves effects similar to classifier-free guidance (CFG), substantially improving the visual fidelity of conditional generation without requiring inference-time guidance and therefore enabling faster inference.

 Beyond empirical improvements, our analysis reveals a close connection between MCLR and CFG.
-In particular, we show that the CFG-guided score corresponds to the optimal solution of a weighted MCLR objective, providing a mechanistic interpretation of CFG as an implicit contrastive alignment algorithm.
-This connection sheds new light on CFG as approximately optimizing an inter-class likelihood-ratio objective.

-\paragraph{Limitations and Future Directions.} As a training-time method, MCLR produces a fixed model after training.
+In particular, we show that the CFG-guided score corresponds to the optimal solution of a weighted MCLR objective, providing a mechanistic interpretation of CFG as an implicit contrastive alignment algorithm. \paragraph{Limitations and Future Directions.} As a training-time method, MCLR produces a fixed model after training.
 Although it exhibits a fidelity–diversity trade-off similar to that of CFG, it lacks the flexibility of inference-time guidance to dynamically adjust this trade-off between generation quality and diversity through customized guidance strength.
 Moreover, CFG typically achieves stronger best-case performance in terms of FD and Inception Score.

 Bridging the gap between training-time objectives and inference-time guidance remains an important direction for future work.
 More fundamentally, these observations raise a broader question:

 Recent studies~\cite{frans2025diffusion,jin2025inference,cheng2025diffusion,jiang2026rethinking} suggest that inference-time guidance can, in certain settings, outperform training-based alignment algorithms.
 These observations point toward a promising research direction: developing alignment algorithms that operate directly at inference time.
 Exploring this possibility may lead to a broader shift from traditional training-time alignment toward inference-time alignment paradigms.